Best Practices For E-Commerce UI Design

 Let’s examine three parts of the UI that shoppers will encounter from the point of entry to checkout.
 I’ll be using e-commerce websites built with Shopify to do this:

-1. Create a Multifaceted Navigation That Follows Shoppers Around
+1. Create A Multifaceted Navigation That Follows Shoppers Around

 There once was a time when e-commerce websites had mega menus that shoppers had to sort through to find their desired product categories, sub-categories and sub-sub-categories.
 While you might still run into them nowadays, the better choice is a navigation that adapts to the shopper’s journey.